How Much Is A Vintage Watch Worth?

 - Modern watches – manufactured after 1985

-The year your watch was manufactured and the category under which it falls are important pieces of information for establishing the secondhand value of your watch.
+The year your watch was manufactured and the category under which it falls are important pieces of information for establishing the second-hand value of your watch.

-What If I Don’t Know When My Watch Was Made?
+How To Find Out When My Watch Was Made?

 Luxury watch brand Jaeger Lecoultre offers an online “heritage service”: if you provide images and movement information about your Jaeger Lecoultre timepiece, the company will pull from their archives the original technical details and year of manufacture of your watch.
-However, this service costs up to $300.
+However, it is important to note that this service costs up to $300.

-How Much Is My Vintage Watch Worth?
+What Is A Vintage Watch Worth?

 Certain brand names such as Patek Philippe, Tag Heuer and Omega will retain their value.
 But value is dictated by present day market demand, i.e. how rare is this particular model?
-Is it in high demand?
+Is your particular brand and model in high demand?

-Only a watch expert will be able to accurately assess the condition of a vintage watch, whether a vintage watch needs repairs (these may not always be visible to the naked eye), how much these repairs will cost, and the effect of these repairs on an item’s secondhand value.
+Only a watch expert will be able to accurately assess the condition of a vintage watch, whether a vintage watch needs repairs (these may not always be visible to the naked eye), how much these repairs will cost, and the effect of these repairs on an item’s second-hand value.

 Replacement parts for vintage watches can be hard to find.
 Stems and crowns, hairsprings, and reverse wheels can be especially difficult to locate.
 The cost of refurbishing can be high due to lack of availability of these parts.

-It is important to note that having the original box and papers is appealing to vintage watch collectors and can add up to an additional 30% to the secondhand price.
+It is important to note that having the original box and papers is appealing to vintage watch collectors and can add up to an additional 30% to the second-hand price.

 These alterations lower the value of the timepiece, as it is no longer entirely authentic.
 The most common alterations are to the stem and crown of the watch as these are exposed to the most wear and tear.
-A 1980s Daytona watch with original parts currently sells at auction for around $40,000, but the same watch that does not have 100% Rolex parts sells for roughly half that amount.
+A 1980s Rolex Daytona watch with original parts currently sells at auction for around $40,000, but the same watch that does not have 100% Rolex parts sells for roughly half that amount.

-How Do I Sell My Vintage Watch?
+How Can I Sell My Vintage Watch?

-Understanding the secondhand market and the value of vintage watches is crucial when it comes to selling.
+Understanding the second-hand value of a vintage watch and the market is crucial when it comes to selling.
 But bear in mind that the only sure way to establish value, authenticity and condition of a vintage watch is by consulting a watch expert.

-Alternatively, bring your watch in for an appointment in New York, Dallas, London or Birmingham (UK).
+Alternatively, bring your watch in for an appointment in New York, Hong Kong or in the UK (Birmingham and London).
 We have experienced and trained watch professionals on staff to help you determine the value of your vintage timepiece.
 Sell vintage watches quickly and safely online with WP Diamonds.